 This setting was added for the Windows NT based platforms to address some security concerns.
 If ReadOnlyOK=1, then files will be opened as Read Only, and Saving configurations / options, etc. from with My-T-Pen will not occur.
 When ReadOnlyOK=0, the KEYBOARD.KBF file will be opened with Read/ Write access, and Read/Write access will be expected for MYTPEN.INI.
 In secure situations where users will be granted Read / Read & Execute permissions, this setting allows operation of My-T-Pen in a Read Only mode.
-Note that reconfiguring is possible during operation (unless the Operator Mode is enabled), but My-T-Pen will always open with the "original" settings from KEYBOARD.KBF & MYTPEN.INI.
+Note that 505 reconfiguring is possible during operation (unless the Operator Mode is enabled), but My-T-Pen will always open with the "original" settings from KEYBOARD.KBF & MYTPEN.INI.
 1.77 Note - to use this option, AllowReadOnlyOperation must be 0 There is a slight distinction between the 2 settings.
 If AllowReadOnlyOperation=0 and ReadOnlyOK=1, then the configuration files will always be opened in a read-only mode, and the configuration cannot be updated.
-If AllowReadOnlyOperation=1 (ReadOnlyOK ignored), then files will be opened as read-only.
+If AllowReadOnlyOperation=1 (ReadOnlyOK ignored), then files will be opened as read/write UNLESS this fails because of user rights, then they will be opened as read-only.
 To prevent operation of My-T-Pen if user has read-only rights, set both ReadOnlyOK=0, and AllowReadOnlyOperation=0